 2005 to 2020

 Sharon Chatman was a teacher and head coach for 20 years.
 Her teams won numerous championships at the high school, community college and university level.
 In recognition of her achievements, she was honored as the San Jose State University Women’s Basketball Coach of the Century, and in 2004 she was inducted into the SJSU Sports Hall of Fame.
 After retiring from coaching in 1986, Judge Chatman attended the University of California, Hasting College of the Law.
 After graduation from law school, she accepted a position at the Santa Clara District Attorney’s Office as a prosecutor where she stayed for ten years.
 As a prosecutor she handled a variety of case including gang, sexual assault and homicide cases.

 In June of 2000, she was Governor Gray Davis’ first appointment to the Superior Court of California, County of Santa Clara.
 In her eleven years as judge she has supervised the Superior Courts three dedicated domestic violence courts where she helped to develop many changes, including a specialized court for mentally ill domestic violence defendants and a special project for defendants with children.
-She has also presided over numerous sexual assault and murder trials and is currently assigned to the Family Law Division.
+She also presided over numerous sexual assault and murder trials.

-Ms. Chatman is a judicial leader whose commitment to serving DV families has led to innovative institutional changes in our court system as well as lasting impact in our community.
+Ms. Chatman was a judicial leader whose commitment to serving DV families led to innovative institutional changes in our court system as well as a lasting impact in our community.
 Her particular focus on the role of fathers places her at the cutting edge of DV intervention.